Working with Neurodivergence

 Therapy Room

-This training will focus on deepening your understanding and knowledge of how to work with Autism and ADHD in the therapy room.
+This training will focus on deepening your understanding and knowledge of how to work with Autistic and ADHD clients in the therapy room.

 The aims are to:

-1. Improve therapist knowledge base about autism and ADHD
+1. Improve therapist knowledge base about neurodivergence, focusing on those who are autistic or have ADHD

 2. Give therapists the confidence to work with neurodivergent clients